GeonKim94/DeepHOPE/README.md

 dir_infer: the directory to save the inference result
 size_xy: horizontal patch size (number of pixels)
 size_z: vertical patch size (number of pixels)
-reset_class: boolean for resetting the class annotation (True required for inference)
+reset_class: boolean for resetting the class annotation (true required for most inference)

 ## License
 This project is open-sourced under the MIT license.